Seamus Coleman's late winner proves Palace's stay in the relegation zone may be a long one

-Sam Allardyce’s search for a first Premier League win with Crystal Palace will stretch to its sixth game after Seamus Coleman’s late strike consigned the south Londoners to the fourth defeat of his short tenure so far.
+Sam Allardyce’s Crystal Palace tenure is just 29 days old, and yet already the former England manager will know he needs a quick turnaround in results if it is to significantly surpass his 67-day reign with the national team.
+A late Seamus Coleman strike, scored in controversial circumstances, consigned his side to a place in the relegation zone and stretched his wait for a first Premier League win to a sixth game.

-Upon taking the job at Selhurst Park, Allardyce may have been confident that even if this costly squad of floundering players continued to underperform, three others elsewhere would still do worse.
-Then came Swansea’s lunchtime win at Anfield, which dropped Palace into the bottom three and suggested there are few certainties in this season’s relegation scrap.
+Upon taking the job at Selhurst Park, Allardyce may have been confident that even if this costly squad of floundering players continued to underperform, three others elsewhere would manage to do worse.
+Then came Swansea’s lunchtime win at Anfield, which not only dropped Palace into the bottom three before a ball was even kicked here, but also suggested there are few certainties in this season’s relegation scrap.

-Allardyce made two changes to the side which wilted at West Ham United last weekend in a bid to stop the rot, which included switching to a very en vogue back three and handing a start to Jeffrey Schlupp, a £12.5m signing from Leicester City debuting at left wing-back.
-Koeman, by contrast, kept faith in the players that so emphatically dispatched Manchester City, keeping Morgan Schneiderlin among the substitutes.
+Two changes were made to the Palace side which wilted at West Ham United last weekend, including a start for Jeffrey Schlupp, their £12.5million signing from Leicester City, and a switch to an on-trend back three.
+Koeman, by contrast, kept faith in the players that so emphatically dispatched Manchester City last weekend, leaving Morgan Schneiderlin among the substitutes.

-The hosts began brightest, with Loic Remy threatening in the channels on his first league start, and should have capitalised when James McArthur’s devilish in-swinging cross was met by Christian Benteke, back in the goals after his face-saving midweek brace against Bolton Wanderers.
-The Belgian striker’s header evaded a rooted Joel Robles but not the crossbar, which it left rattling.
+The hosts began brightest, with Loic Remy threatening in the channels on his first league start, and they should have capitalised on their early dominance when James McArthur’s devilish in-swinging cross was met by Christian Benteke, back in the goals after a face-saving midweek brace against Bolton Wanderers.
+The Belgian striker’s header evaded a rooted Joel Robles but not the crossbar, which was left rattling.

-It was the shot in the arm that Everton needed and for the remainder of the first half, Koeman’s men looked likeliest.
-Kevin Mirallas and Ross Barkley were both denied, before Tom Davies harmlessly cracked an effort well over from range.
+This seemed to jolt Everton out of their initial stupor and for the remainder of the first half, Koeman’s men always looked likeliest to score.
+Kevin Mirallas and Ross Barkley were both denied before Tom Davies harmlessly cracked an effort well over from range.

-The youngster will soon have Schneiderlin and Idrissa Gueye for competition and, even with last week’s heroics in the bank, the onus is on him to make a lasting impression.
-Yet the stand-out feature of his first-half display – some neat touches aside – was his conspicuously rolled down, bright yellow socks, reminiscent of an era when his uncle, Alan Whittle, became a cult hero at both these clubs.
+The youngster will soon have Schneiderlin and Idrissa Gueye for competition in the Toffees' central midfield and, even with his heroics against City in the bank, the onus was on him to make a lasting impression.
+He showed some neat touches and clever running in the first-half, but his stand-out feature was - by some distance - his conspicuously rolled down socks, reminiscent of an era when his uncle, the 1970s striker Alan Whittle, became a cult hero at both these clubs.

-Romelu Lukaku came closest to breaking the deadlock before the interval, driving a low effort against Wayne Hennessey’s left-hand post.
+Romelu Lukaku went closest to breaking the deadlock before the interval, driving a low effort against Wayne Hennessey’s left-hand post.
 Barkley tapped in the rebound, only to be correctly flagged offside.
-It seemed the breakthrough was coming and Ramiro Funes Mori should have found it, but Hennessey did well to deny him after Damien Delaney’s poor attempt to clear a corner.
+It seemed as though the breakthrough was coming and Ramiro Funes Mori should have found it, but Hennessey did well to deny him after Damien Delaney’s poor attempt to clear a corner.

-Everton re-established their dominance after the re-start, enjoying possession of the ball in deep opponent territory, yet still struggled to make it count.
-Davies’ delightful through ball played in the bright Barkley, whose effort skimmed across the face of Palace’s goal.
-Minutes later, he repeated the same trick with a shot from the opposite flank but no nearer to finding the net.
+Everton re-established their dominance after the re-start, enjoying possession of the ball deep in their opponents' territory, yet still they struggled to make it count.
+Davies’ delightful through ball played in the bright Barkley, but his effort skimmed across the face of Palace’s goal.
+Minutes later, he repeated the same trick with a shot from the opposite flank and came no nearer to finding the net.

 Barkley can be a singularly frustrating player, decision-making being his usual downfall, but he was Everton’s driving force here.
 Only Coleman, a permanently busy presence on the right flank, matched the midfielder’s industry.
-One of the Republic of Ireland international’s many searching crosses found a connection from Lukaku just before the hour mark, but like his compatriot Benteke, the Belgian was off target.
+One of Republic of Ireland international’s many searching crosses found a connection from Lukaku just before the hour mark, but like his compatriot Benteke, he too was off target.

-Allardyce appeared incensed on the touchline, and he will know that quick turnaround is needed if his spell here is to last significantly longer than his time with the national team.
-Forget the controversial circumstances of Everton’s late winner.
+Allardyce was incensed, but the controversial circumstances surrounding Coleman’s goal should be forgotten.
+Benteke’s two headers aside, his team was impotent.
 On this display, Palace’s stay in the relegation places may be a long one.

 Teams